 7. Sideline Power.
+[Revised: 6/12/20]

-- A. An institution must supply the same amount of power to the visiting team's sideline that exists on the home team's sideline. - B. An institution must provide power on both sidelines that allows for cooling benches, as well as ample power on each sideline for other standard equipment utilized by teams.
-If a generator is required to power the visiting team's cooling benches, the visiting team shall make arrangements to obtain a generator.
-The home team shall designate a location to operate the generator. - C. An institution must provide power that allows for equipment to heat the team area on both sidelines. - 8.
+- A. An institution must supply the same amount of power to the visiting team's sideline that exists on the home team's sideline. - B. An institution must provide power on both sidelines that allows for cooling or heating benches, as well as ample power on each sideline for other standard equipment utilized by teams.
+If a generator is required to power the visiting team's cooling or heating benches, the visiting team shall make arrangements to obtain a generator in consultation with the home team's game management staff.
+The home team is responsible for the cost of the generator and shall designate a location to operate the generator.
+The following outlines the current power requirements for a standard cooling or heating bench set-up: - A. Not Using a Generator: 200 amps, 3 phase, 208/240 volts at each 35-yard line (A 200 amp disconnect box (w/circuit breaker) located against the field wall at each 35-yard line is ideal.); or - B. Using a Generator: A standard 100KW generator; 4/0 AWG 400 amp cables with 5 cables total (3-hot, 1-ground, 1-neutral). - C. When a team does not utilize cooling or heating benches, an institution must provide power that allows for equipment to cool or heat the team area on both sidelines. - 8.
 Visiting Team Equipment Truck Parking.
 A visiting team's equipment truck shall be permitted to remain in the same location that it parks for unloading unless this location presents a safety/security concern.